-This strategy has 2 break-even points therefore the buyer expects the stock price to stay in market flats and triangles that is in the narrow price range during required period of time, that is he is looking forward to little volatility in the underlying asset during the option existence.
-This strategy has unlimited risk whereas a profit potential is limited to the total premium.
+Short strangle has 2 break-even points – above the higher and below the lower strikes.
+Therefore, a seller expects the share price to stay in the narrow price range during required period of time, that is he is looking forward to low volatility in the underlying asset.
+This strategy has unlimited risk whereas profit potential is limited to the total premium received.